The Handbook is published annually and provides staff and students with comprehensive information about every course, including:

 You can report any technical issues with the handbook website directly to the handbook project team at [email protected].
 The project team will liaise directly with colleagues in ICT to resolve reported issues.

-If you have questions or concerns about content included the University Handbook, you should contact the relevant faculty or University school curriculum team.
-The contacts for each of these teams is listed below.
+If you have questions or concerns about content included in the University Handbook, please contact the relevant faculty or University school curriculum team.
+The contacts for each of these teams are listed below.

 Please note that these contacts are only for staff-related enquiries.